torvalds/linux/Documentation/admin-guide/LSM/Smack.rst

 Around the turn of the century Domain Type Enforcement (DTE) became popular.
 This scheme organizes users, programs, and data into domains that are protected from each other.
-This scheme has been widely deployed as a component of popular Linux distributions.
+This scheme has been widely deployed as a component of popular GNU/Linux distributions.
 The administrative overhead required to maintain this scheme and the detailed understanding of the whole system necessary to provide a secure domain mapping leads to the scheme being disabled or used in limited ways in the majority of cases.